mdcurrie/dominion/README.md

 # Dominion

 > This is a stunningly beautiful web app made by the incomparable Marcus "Marba" Currie.
 It's seamless UI and intuitive mechanics creates a sublime experience, a pseudo-euphoria inducing level of polish heretofore not seen in an app with such conceptual integrity.
-This realization of pure ambition blends the digital and physical worlds into a swirling unbounded whorl of shifting possibilities allowing for the possibility that any dream may take form.
+This realization of pure ambition blends the digital and physical worlds into a swirling unbounded whorl of shifting shimmering possibilities where amorphous dreams may manifest.

 ## Compulsory Badges
 | Code Quality | Innovation Level | Competitiveness | Meme Level  |